ByteDecoder/js13k2020/README.md

   - Mission is completed if the player collect all the 404 cards in the play level
   - If the play impact a mine, the player dies and game is over
 - Controls
-  - Arrow keys to move the player submarine
+  - Arrow keys or ASDW to move the player submarine

 ## Getting started with development